 Tony Wright wrote in The Bulletin “former senior public servants recall McMahon when PM in the early 1970s would rove the men’s dressing rooms at the old squash courts in Manuka.

-Wearing not a stitch, he was in the habit of approaching other men and virtually demanding they engage in long, often meaningless conversations… The only newspaper report was a picture of McMahon with a black eye, which he said occurred in a game when he was hit by an opponent’s racquet.”
+“Wearing not a stitch, he was in the habit of approaching other men and virtually demanding they engage in long, often meaningless conversations… The only newspaper report was a picture of McMahon with a black eye, which he said occurred in a game when he was hit by an opponent’s racquet.”

-Gay law reform
+Gay law reform and Billy McMahon

 Does it matter if our 20th Prime Minister was gay?
 Is it any of our business?
 I think it does matter, and it is most certainly our business.

 They continued the White Australia Policy.
-Despite Menzies having declined to fight in either of the World Wars and McMahon sitting out the second in an office job due to hearing problems, they happily conscripted young Australian men to fight and die in Vietnam.
+Despite Menzies having declined to fight in either of the World Wars and Sir William McMahon sitting out the second in an office job due to hearing problems, they happily conscripted young Australian men to fight and die in Vietnam.